bcgov/SDPR_Case_Management_SuiteCRM/README.md

 > [!TIP]
 >
-> Before restorgin the database to any given backup, if possible, create a backup of the current database to avoid any data loss.
+> Before restoring the database to any given backup, if possible, create a backup of the current database to avoid any data loss.
 You can create a backup by running the following command:
 > ```bash
 > oc exec -n <license plate>-<namespace> suitecrm-backup-storage-5864c8d497-5h9bs -- ./backup.sh -1
 > ```